Wenzel/wenzel.github.io/_drafts/review_34c3_talks.md

 title: A review of 34c3 talks
 ---

-This is my _personal_ review of the 34c3 talks.
+This is my _personal_ review/notes of the 34c3 talks.

 - I haven't watched all of them, and i don't intend to do so
 - the selection is just based on my **personal** taste and opinion on what interests me at the moment.